NoEndsNoGains/End-Of-Conflict/LOCATION-LOCATION-LOCATION.md

 You just read "Location, Location, Location."
 Your current state is:

 - a) "Oh shit.
 I'm a Party.
 I have coordinates.
 I have blind spots.
-I have a horizon."
+I have a horizon.
+And I might be fighting gravity while the clock runs out on my resources."
 - b) "I'm definitely an Observer.
 This isn't about me."
 - c) "I don't need to fill in the Coordinate Card.
 I already know who I am."
 - d) "This is a lot of forms.
 Can we just get to the part where I'm right?"